-Do not strain your knee joint for two days after receiving this medicine.
+Do not strain your knee joint for 48 hours after receiving this medicine.
 Avoid activities such as jogging, soccer, tennis, heavy lifting, or standing on your feet for a long time.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.